ARa2of/Behind-the-Meter-BESS-Management-Strategies-/README.md

 v1.3 Standing charge has been added as per UK tariff structures (12/2020).

 v1.4 Input data to be entered in a csv file (01/2021).

+v1.5 Important version with the following features (02/2021):
+- The export power limit has been added to be entered as a utility input.
+- The PV self-consumption and the household self-sufficiency with and without the battery are calculated and printed.
+- The exported energy with and without the battery is calculated and printed.
+- The curtailed energy with and without the battery is calculated and printed.

 Copyright @ 2020